jholtmann/genderize_csv/README.md

 - Add better command line flags

 ##### "Chunks" explanation:
-For some reason, the python genderize client used limits requests to 10 names.
-To work around this, the code breaks the names down into chunks of 10.
-This has the unintentional benefit of preventing data loss in case of a crash/server error as the results are written every 10 names.
-As such, it doesn't seem worth looking into why the 10 name request limit exists, as it is currenty also a feature.
+The Python Genderize client used limits requests to 10 names.
+To work around this, the code breaks the list of names down into chunks of 10.
+This approach also has the benefit of preventing data loss in case of a crash/server error as the results are written to the output file every 10 names.